codemagic-ci-cd/codemagic-docs/content/partials/quickstart/code-signing-android.md

----
-title: Signing Android apps
-description: How to set up Android code signing in codemagic.yaml
-weight: 3
-aliases: /code-signing-yaml/signing-android
----

-All Android applications have to be digitally signed before they are made available to the public to confirm their author and guarantee that the code has not been altered or corrupted since it was signed.

-{{<notebox>}}
-**Note**: This guide is written specifically for users with `Team accounts`.
-If you are a `Personal account` user or if you want to use alternative Code signing methods, please check the [Code signing for Personal accounts](../yaml-code-signing/code-signing-personal) guide.
-{{</notebox>}}

-## Managing and uploading files

-Team owner permissions are required to upload and edit files under the **Code signing identities** section.
-However, all team members can view the file info for any of the uploaded files.

-### Generating a keystore
+#### Generating a keystore

-If you need to create a new keystore file for signing your release builds, you can do so with the Java Keytool utility by running the following command:
+You can create a keystore for signing your release builds with the Java Keytool utility by running the following command:

 {{< highlight Shell "style=paraiso-dark">}}
 keytool -genkey -v -keystore codemagic.keystore -storetype JKS \